Guide for Parents of Estranged Adult Children

 Here we are six months later, all sending group emails to one another, exchanging recipes and photographs, celebrating birthdays, and frequently text messaging…

-I mean this sincerely: Without the Guide, I definitely would have skipped my son’s wedding, and [my other children] and I would still be estranged.
+I mean this sincerely: Without the book, I definitely would have skipped my son’s wedding, and [my other children] and I would still be estranged.

 You’re an absolute genius!
 I just received the sweetest email from her.
 She said she’d like to talk after she returns home from vacation.

-I think the reason we are able to keep in touch with him now has to do with what we learned through your guide.
+I think the reason we are able to keep in touch with him now has to do with what we learned through your book.

 Thanks to you, we have a new way of being supportive by stepping back and letting him know we love him, without giving too much advice or asking too many questions.

 … For now, thankfully, I am one of the lucky ones who can just thank you for your book and the relief you have gave us.
 It was one of the worst times in my life and you really helped.